 “Any sufficiently advanced technology is indistinguishable from magic.”Arthur C. Clarke

 Improving your creative production workflow should be on the top of your list if you want to see results from your creative projects.
-According to this study by Finances Online, the top three reasons for implementing automation into the marketing efforts of companies are the following: streamlining marketing and sales workflows (35%), improving customer engagement and experience (34%), and minimizing manual (repetitive) tasks (30%).
-Cost and time savings as well as a faster time-to-market are obvious benefits, but how do you get there?
+According to this study by Finances Online, the top three reasons for implementing automation into the marketing efforts of companies are the following: streamlining marketing and sales workflows (35%), improving customer engagement and experience (34%)and minimising manual (repetitive) tasks (30%).
+Cost and time savings as well as a faster time to market are obvious benefits, but how do you get there?
 The answer lies in taking a closer look at your creative production workflows and identifying the areas that need improvement.

 At a glance: what are the problems with creative production workflows today?